-In most cases, for cloud-native applications like NoSQL, in-memory databases, and distributed databases they all need low latency and high bandwidth, storage with consistent response times, and they recommend local flash (preferrable NVMe®) for high performance.
-[Figure 1] In most cases direct attached storage (DAS) over iSCSI is what is deployed to support these applications as the deployment model delivers those needs.
-However, while there are some benefits there are also DAS disadvantages, such as poor flash utilization, long recoveries in the event of a failure, and poor application portability.
+In most cases, cloud-native applications like NoSQL, in-memory, and distributed databases require low latency and high bandwidth, consistent response times, and recommend local flash (preferably NVMe®) for high performance.
+[Figure 1] In most cases, direct attached storage (DAS) over iSCSI is what is deployed to support these applications, as the deployment model delivers those needs.
+However, while there are some benefits, there are also DAS disadvantages, such as poor flash utilization, long recoveries in the event of a failure, and poor application portability.

 Direct Attached Storage (DAS) Advantages